elifesciences/elife-continuum-documentation/file_naming_spec.md

 ###### `<sa-id>`

-Some assets have sub-asset ids, for example, an aritcle with three main figures, where one figure has three figure supplements, and one figure has two figure supplements will have the following:
+Some assets have sub-asset ids, for example, an article with three main figures, where one figure has three figure supplements, and one figure has two figure supplements will have the following:

 - elife-00012-fig1.tiff